 Welcome to Student Life at Vanderbilt Divinity School!
 A distinguishing feature of this community is its students, some of the most socially engaged, academically committed, and ethically motivated people in the world.

 Vanderbilt Divinity School’s student body consists of about 220 students from 38 states as well as several foreign countries.
 The student body represents more than twenty unique religious traditions.
 Our student body ranges greatly in age from early 20s to late 60s, with a median age of 27.
-Currently, the gender breakdown in the school is almost equal parity among males and female, although we also welcome students who identify as trans* or gender-nonconforming.
+Currently, the gender breakdown in the school is almost equal parity among males and female.
+We affirm students who identify as trans* or gender-nonconforming.

 Vanderbilt University has a total enrollment of almost 7,000 undergraduates and almost 6,000 graduate and professional students.
 For more information on Vanderbilt University, we invite you to visit http://www.vanderbilt.edu/about/facts/.